Adapting the new design to the old backend system

 As PSD2 ((Revised Payment Service Directive) was implemented any new changes had to comply with new EU regulations.
 We had to learn a lot about an enormous amount of new security and online banking standards to meet the legal criteria.

-Working to meet a crazily short deadline
+Working to meet an insanely short deadline